armoredchihuahua/armoredchihuahua/README.md

 - 👀 I’m interested in scientific computing, numerical methods and AI
 - 🌱 I’m currently learning C
 - 💞️ I’m not currently looking to collaborate on anything
-- 📫 You can reach by email: v251716@dac.unicamp.br
+- 📫 You can reach me by email: v251716@dac.unicamp.br